ekaf/wordnet-prolog/README.md

 ## News (2026):

-Speed up the derivation of transitive relation closures: see _thyp_ in wn_query.pl.
+- Speed up the transitive relation closures, for ex. [_thyp_ in wn_query](wn_query.pl).
+- Remove the last hard cut.
+- Use call/N instead of univ (=..).
+- Add loader.pl, to load files only once.